 What You Should Know About This Degree

 The terms criminology and criminal justice are often used interchangeably, but there are important differences between the two fields.
-Understanding those differences is key at this stage, so you can select the right type of program for your interests and career goals.
+Understanding those differences is key at this stage so that you can select the right type of program for your interests and career goals.

 Criminal justice deals directly with the systems of law enforcement, courts, and corrections.
 A degree in criminal justice will prepare individuals for careers as law enforcement officers, detectives, corrections officers, and more.
 Consider what your career goals are when selecting the program you want to pursue.